suissa/fitness/Alimentos/proteinas.en.md

 > Is there a limit to protein absorption?

 "Some people claim that the body can't absorb more than 20-30 grams of protein at a time. ...
-And there does seem to be a limit to how much protein the body can use for muscle synthesis at a given time.23 de abr de 2014
+And there does seem to be a limit to how much protein the body can use for muscle synthesis at a given time

 > What does protein supplements do to your body?